konilabs/docker-znc-ldap/README.md

 web-interface to create your own user by pointing your web-browser at the opened port.

-For example, if you passed in `-p 36667:6667` like above when running the container, the web-interface would be available on: `http://hostname:36667/`
+For example, if you passed in `-p 36667:1234` like above when running the container, the web-interface would be available on: `https://hostname:36667/`

 I'd recommend you create your own user by cloning the admin user, then ensure your new cloned user is set to be an admin user.
 Once you login with your new user go ahead and delete the default admin user.

+### LDAP Authentification
+For LDAP authentification, container uses saslauthd daemon.
+Your LDAP configuration shall be entered inside `{DATADIR}/saslauthd.conf`

+`ldap_servers: ldaps://myldapserver.net:636`
+`ldap_search_base: cn=users,dc=myldapserver,dc=net`
+`ldap_filter: (uid=%u)`
+`ldap_bind_dn: uid=root,cn=users,dc=myldapserver,dc=net`
+`ldap_password: ldappassword`

+By default ZNC does not create new users located in your LDAP directory To change this, you have to login to ZNC through your IRC client and type following command :
+`/znc *Cyrusauth CreateUser yes`

+If you want ZNC to clone existing user for every new user from your LDAP directory

+`/znc *Cyrusauth CloneUser [username]`

+### SSL
+At first container run, a self signed SSL certificate is generated in `{DATADIR}/znc.pem`.
+You can replace it after if needed

 ## External Modules